zmalone/chef-web-docs/source/manage-a-web-app/windows/apply-and-verify-your-final-web-application-configuration/6/_index.md

 Start by connecting to your Windows Server node.

-### Verify that the app pool, Web site, and app exist [TODO]
+### Verify that the IIS application pool, web site, and application exist

-Run this [Get-WebAppPoolState](https://technet.microsoft.com/en-us/library/ee807832.aspx) cmdlet to get the state of the Products application pool.
+Run this [Get-WebAppPoolState](https://technet.microsoft.com/en-us/library/ee807832.aspx) cmdlet to get the state of the `Products` application pool.

 ```ps
 $ Get-WebAppPoolState -Name Products